vishapoberon/compiler/README.md

 Example with two modules
 ====================

-If you have more than one module, and you want them to be compiled into elf filethen:
+If you have more than one module, and you want them to be compiled in to elf file then:
 Let's assume we have module M0 which imports M1;

 >voc -l M1.Mod -s M0.Mod -M